Mokai0/Notebook/C#Handbook/SQL.md

 		numeric - no "" or spaces

 	#Simple query string:
+		#Create
+		INSERT INTO table VALUES (value1, value2, value3...);
+		-Use this to add info to a table, with this setup you must have the correct corrosponding values to match up with each column that they'll be populating.
+		-It may be possible to utilize NULL to enter a 'void of info' value to a specific column, however this is not always applicable.
+		-Also in specific situations NULL may also be used to auto populate an entry within the table; Ex: using NULL wher an 'id' integer is called for, if the creator ot the table set up an auto property within this column then it would be possible to use a NULL value here and it would automatically populate the next entry with the included information.
+This is especially useful when you have multiple entries coming in at once and not necessarily from the same source.

+		INSERT INTO table (column1, column2, column3...)
+			VALUES (value1, value2, value3...);
+		-Use this method logic to specify where different info may be added within the table schema.
+So long as you match up the correct column to its corrosponding value you will not run into issues:
+			O (column1, column3, column2) (value1, value3, value2)
+			X (column1, column3, column2) (value3, value1, value2)
+		-Additionally you may use this logic to omit info instead of using the NULL keyword:
+			(columnId, column1, column2) (NULL, value1, value2)
+			(column1, column2) (value1, value2)

+		INSERT INTO table (column1, column2, column3...)
+			VALUES
+				(value1, value2, value3...),
+				(value1, value2, value3...),
+				(value1, value2, value3...);
+		-Use this to add multiple sets of data into the table schema.

+		#Read
 		SELECT * FROM books;
 		-SELECT = get info from
 		-* = all available info from all the columns within the table